maquadir/DomainProperties/README.md

 ### Model
 A Model contains all the data classes.
-PopularMovies and MovieDetails data classes are created using "JSON to Kotlin class" plugin to map the JSON data to Kotlin.
+PropertyModel data class is created using "JSON to Kotlin class" plugin to map the JSON data to Kotlin.

+### Service
 A ApiService class to handle api requests and a repository takes care of how data will be fetched from the api.

               val apiService = ApiService()
               val repository = Repository(apiService)